passbolt/passbolt_api/README.md

 Passbolt is an open source password manager for teams.
 It allows you to securely share and store credentials.
-For instance, the wifi password of your office, the administrator password of a router or your organisation's social media account passwords, all of them can be secured using passbolt.
+For instance, the wifi password of your office, the administrator password of a router or your organization's social media account passwords, all of them can be secured using passbolt.

 Passbolt is different from the other password managers because: